blippar/aragorn/README.md

 notifier configured.
 For now the only one implemented is the SlackNotifier.
 It is set at the initialization of a test suite.
 During a test suite execution, it stacks every potential failure and/or error.
 At the end of the suite execution, it will send a notification describing what happened if there was any failure or error.
-If everything ran without any issue, no notification is sent.

 ## Quick Start

-The directories to watch can be specified via command line positional arguments : `./aragorn run dir1 dir2`.
+The directories to watch can be specified via command line positional arguments : `aragorn watch dir1 dir2`.

-## Test Suites

-### Creating a test suite

-#### Config
+## Config

 The config is only used by the run command.
 It contains a list of suites to execute or schedule and the notifiers.